 ITS includes various types of communications in vehicles (e.g., vehicle-to-nomadic device), between vehicles (e.g., vehicle-to-vehicle (V2V)), and between vehicles and fixed locations (e.g., vehicle-to-infrastructure (V2I)), i.e., vehicle-to-everything (V2X) communications.
-Information and communication technologies (ICT) are used to implement ITS including road transport, rail, water and air transport, including navigation systems.
+Information and communication technologies (ICT) are used to implement ITS including road transport, rail, water and air transport system, supported by navigation systems.

-An automated and assisted driving system consists of various components of systems where perception, decision making, and operation of the automobile are performed by electronics and machinery instead of a human driver, and as introduction of automation into road traffic.
+For CAV, an automated and assisted driving system consists of various components of systems where perception, decision making, and operation of the automobile are performed by electronics and machinery instead of a human driver, and as introduction of automation into road traffic.

-In the ITS including autonomous and assisted driving system environment, vulnerabilities of a vehicle can be propagated to other vehicles since the vehicles are connected to each other.
+In ITS, including autonomous and assisted driving system environment, vulnerabilities of a vehicle can be propagated to other vehicles since the vehicles are connected to each other.
 Thus, vulnerabilities of V2X communication systems in a vehicle should be managed and handled in order not to influence a lot of other vehicles.

-Electric devices inside a vehicle such as electronic control units (ECUs) and electric toll collection (ETC) devices are becoming more sophisticated.
+Electric devices inside a vehicle such as electronic control units (ECUs) and infrastructure (e.g., road-side units and electric toll collection (ETC) devices) are becoming more sophisticated.
 As a result, software modules inside those entities need to be appropriately updated for performance and security improvements.

-Recommendation ITU-T X.1373 approved in March 2017 provides the secure software update capability for ITS communication devices.
-X.1373 is currently under revision.

-Standardization of the best comprehensive security solutions is vital for ITS environment.
+Standardization of the best comprehensive security solutions is vital for ITS and CAV environments.
 Due to some specific characteristics of the vehicular communications, providing security becomes especially challenging tasks that deserve study.

-Recommendations under responsibility of this Question as of : X.1371, X.1372, X.1373, X.1374, X.1375, X.1376.
+Recommendations under responsibility of this Question as of 12 July 2024: X.1371, X.1372, X.1373, X.1374, X.1375, X.1376, X.1377, X.1379, X.1380, X.1381.
+X.1382, X.1383

-Texts under development as of : X.1373rev, X.edrsec, X.eivnsec, X.evtol-sec, X.fstiscv, X.idse, X.ipscv, X.itssec-5, X.rsu-sec and X.srcd.
+Texts under development as of 12 July 2024: X.evtol-sec, X.idse, X.1384(X.itssec-5), X.evpnc-sec, X.sup-cv2x-sec, X.ota-sec, X.fod-sec, X.af-sec and X.aamd-sec.

 2 Question